wangz10/ModelGenerator/docs/docs/usage/reproducing_experiments.md

 # Reproducing Experiments

-Experiments run through ModelGenerator generate `config.yaml` and `<model>.ckpt` artifacts which can be used to reproduce training and evaluation, or extend experiments and improve models.
+Experiments run through AIDO.ModelGenerator generate `config.yaml` and `<model>.ckpt` artifacts which can be used to reproduce training and evaluation, or extend experiments and improve models.

 Many pre-packaged experiments are available in the [experiments](https://github.com/genbio-ai/ModelGenerator/blob/main/experiments) directory with instructions to run inference, evaluate, and reproduce training runs.

 ## Experiment Configs

-When you start a run, ModelGenerator saves a full `config.yaml` file for every experiment run which includes all user-specified and default args.
+When you start a run, AIDO.ModelGenerator saves a full `config.yaml` file for every experiment run which includes all user-specified and default args.
 To reproduce a training run

 ```